czettnersandor/vagrant-docker-lamp/README.md

 Instant development environment.
 Vagrant/Docker files for a LAMP Virtual Machine like setup.
 In approach to give the speed of the bare metal but the security of a VM using Linux Container (LXC).
 This configuration gives you a fast, reproducible development environment.

 This configuration is designed for Magento and Magento 2 development, but can be also used for any PHP application.
 Tested with Drupal 8 as well.
+Note for Magento 1, you will need a PHP7 compatibility patch.

 ## Provides

-  * Ubuntu 15.04
+  * Ubuntu 16.04
-  * Apache 2.4.10
+  * Apache 2.4.18
   * MySQL 5.6.25
-  * PHP 5.6.4
+  * PHP 7.0.4
   * phpMyAdmin
   * SSH
   * supervisord for keeping ssh, apache, mysql running (no init scripts).